ngokhoa1202/cs-note/programming/go/fundamentals/composite-type/Slice.md

 # Slice
 - Slices represent <mark class="hltr-yellow">variable-length sequences</mark> whose elements all have the <mark class="hltr-yellow">same type</mark>.
 A slice type is written `[]T`, where the elements have type `T`; it looks like an array type without a size.
 - A slice is an <mark class="hltr-yellow">indirect reference</mark> that gives access to a sub sequence of the elements of its underlying array, which is actually a shallow copy of that array.
-- A slice has three components: a pointer, a length and a capacity.
+- A slice has three properties: a pointer, a length and a capacity.
 ```Go title='Slice structure in Go'
 months := [...]string{1: "January", /* ... */, 12: "December"}